MARITIMES MAVEN

 SeaCliff Cottage

 Find SeaCliff Cottage in North Head.
-It has 3 cozy suites on site, each with its own private deck.
+It has three cozy suites on site, each with its own private deck.
 Susan and I stayed in the one-bedroom Sea Glass Suite.
 It has a fully-equipped kitchen, a queen-size bed, and a futon pullout, and much appreciated High-Speed Internet (which can be challenging in some spots on the island).
 Owners Debbie & Les, are incredible hosts and they even took us out on a great hike our last morning (more on this later).

 Creekside Cottage